An expedition in one of the most splendid regions of Antarctica, Drygalski Mountains

 Meals

-Meals are (not included) at a restaurant of your choice or at the hotel in Cape Town.
-All meals are included at the Novo Airbase campsite.
-During the expedition, the meals have been prepared in advance in dehydrated form.
-They give us all the calories required for the expedition all the while providing a balanced diet and taking into account the weight and simplicity of preparation.
-Any of your dietary needs will be respected.
+Leisure meals (not included) at restaurant or hotel in Cape Town.
+Meals included at Wolf's Fang camp.
+During the expedition, meals will have been prepared in advance in the form of freeze-dried rations.
+They provide us with all the calories we need for the expedition, with the emphasis on balance, weight and ease of preparation.

 Group size